 The Marvel Cinematic Universe is, frankly, enormous.
-So far, it’s made up of 28 movies, plus a bevy of television shows, including the new Disney+ series.
-And while I’m happy to watch superheroes punch each other in the face all day long, in the depths of my heart, I’m a romantic.
-I want kissing!
-I want love!
-I want romance!
+So far, it’s made up of 32 movies, plus a bevy of television shows.
+And while we’re happy to watch superheroes duke it out, we’re really romantics.
+We want kissing!
+We want love!
+We want romance!

 The Marvel movies have a messier track record when it comes to serving that up.
 Sometimes – like with Wanda and Vision – they get it right, and sometimes – like with the Hulk and Black Widow – they get it extremely wrong.

-So in their honour, we’re revisiting every major couple the MCU has given us so far and ranking them.
-Yes, we’re only considering canon couples, so sorry in advance to shippers and fan-fiction-lovers everywhere – I also wish Stucky had happened.
+So we’re revisiting every major couple the MCU has given us so far and ranking them.
+Yes, we’re only considering canon couples, so sorry in advance to shippers and fan-fiction-lovers everywhere – we also wish Stucky had happened.
+And though Kamala Khan (Iman Vellani) and Jennifer Walters (Tatiana Maslany) were both juggling romantic interests in their Disney+ series “Ms. Marvel” and “She-Hulk,” we’ll keep them both off the list until they choose someone for more than an episode.
 Here’s our ranking of the MCU couples, from worst to best.

 Natasha Romanoff and Bruce Banner

 I love Black Widow (Scarlett Johansson).
 I love the Hulk (Mark Ruffalo).
 But Natasha and Bruce did not work together.
 It felt like Joss Whedon (who came up with this pairing for “Avengers: Age of Ultron”) had run out of ideas of things to do with Natasha, besides give her a man to comfort and console, so he came up with this relationship.
 It’s best to forget this ever happened.

 Stephen Strange and Christine Palmer